 From powerful draft animals to quick-moving dogs, farm animals have pulled their weight through rural Blue Ridge history.
 The Blue Ridge Folklife Festival showcases the skills of animals and handlers in an array of contests and demonstrations.
 See the Schedule page for times and locations.

-- Team Horse Log Skidding Contest–Showcasing skills useful when logging with horses rather than tractors, teams of draft horses pull a log through a marked course.
+- Team Horse and Horse Log Skidding Contest–Showcasing skills useful when logging with horses and mules rather than tractors, teams of draft animals pull a log through a marked course.
 The object is to get through the course without either the log or an animal touching a cone.

 - Coon Mule Jumping Contest–Unlike horses, mules will jump a fence without any running start, making them the perfect nighttime ride for raccoon hunters in earlier times.
 The mules compete to see which can jump over the highest barrier.